Jenny Björklund is Professor of Gender Studies and director of the MA program.

 Current research projects: “Maternal Abandonment and Queer Resistance in Twenty-First-Century Swedish Literature” and “Detecting and Analyzing Gender and Other Bias in Machine Learning and NLP”.

 Keywords: body theory machine learning queer theory cultural studies motherhood family and kinship studies artifical intelligence twentieth-century literature twenty-first-century literature

-I am director of undergraduate studies at the Centre for Gender Research, teach gender studies at all levels, and supervise Ph.D. candidates.
+I am director of the MA program at the Centre for Gender Research, teach gender studies at all levels, and supervise Ph.D. candidates.
 I am also a member of the Mentor Network at Uppsala University.

-I received my Ph.D. from Uppsala University in 2004.
+I received my Ph.D. in Comparative Literature from Uppsala University in 2004.
 I have done research and taught courses in Gender Studies, Comparative Literature, and Scandinavian Studies at various universities in Sweden and the United States, including Uppsala University, Stockholm University, Linneaus University, and UCLA.

 Between 2012 and 2020 I was senior editor (with Ulrika Dahl) of the Nordic LGBTQ studies journal lambda nordica.